-msout msout.name string Name of new output MeasurementSet; if empty, the input MS is updated.
+- msout msout.name string Name of new output MeasurementSet; if empty, the input MS is updated.
 The other msout parameters are not applicable (apart from countflag).
 Normally an update is only done if a step is given that can change the data (e.g. PreFlagger).
 However, a name '.' or a name equal to the name of the input MS means that the input MS will always be updated, even if no step is given.
 This is useful if only flagging of NaN-s in the MS needs to be done.
 Note that when doing averaging, the input MS cannot be updated. msout.overwrite bool false When creating a new MS, overwrite if already existing? msout.datacolumn string DATA The column in which to write the data.
 When creating a new MeasurementSet, only column DATA can be used.
 When updating the input MeasurementSet, any column can be used.
 If not existing, it will be created first. msout.weightcolumn string WEIGHT_SPECTRUM The column in which to write the weights.
 When creating a new MeasurementSet, only WEIGHT_SPECTRUM can be used.
 When updating the input Measurementset, any column can be used.
-If not existing, it will be created first. msout.writefullresflag bool true Write the full resolution flags? msout.tilesize integer 1024 For expert user: tile size (in Kbytes) for the data columns in the output MS. msout.tilenchan integer 8 For expert user: maximum number of channels per tile in output MS. msout.clusterdesc string u m If not empty, create the VDS file using this ClusterDesc file. msout.vdsdir string un Directory where to put the VDS file; if empty, the MS directory is used.
+If not existing, it will be created first. msout.writefullresflag bool true Write the full resolution flags? msout.tilesize integer 1024 For expert user: tile size (in Kbytes) for the data columns in the output MS. msout.tilenchan integer 8 For expert user: maximum number of channels per tile in output MS. msout.clusterdesc string un If not empty, create the VDS file using this ClusterDesc file. msout.vdsdir string un Directory where to put the VDS file; if empty, the MS directory is used.

 msout.storagemanager msout.storagemanager.name string un What storage manager to use.
 When empty (default), the data will be stored uncompressed.
 When set to "dysco", the data will be compressed.
 Settings below will set the compression settings; see the Dysco wiki and the paper for more info.
 The default settings are reasonably conservative and safe. msout.storagemanager.databitrate integer 10 Number of bits per float used for columns containing visibilities.
-Can be set to zero to compress weights only. msout.storagemanager.weightbitrate integer 12 Number of bits per float used for WEIGHT_SPECTRUM column. msout.storagemanager.distribution string "TruncatedGaussian" Assumed distribution for compression; "Uniform", "TruncatedGaussian", "Gaussian" or "StudentsT". msout.storagemanager.disttruncation double 2.5 Truncation level for compression with the Truncated Gaussian distribution. msout.storagemanager.normalization string "AF" Compression normalization method: AF, RF or Row.
+Can be set to zero to compress weights only. msout.storagemanager.weightbitrate integer 12 Number of bits per float used for WEIGHT_SPECTRUM column.
+Can be set to zero to compress data only.
+Note that compressing weights will set all polarizations to the same weight (determined by the minimum weight over the polarizations). msout.storagemanager.distribution string "TruncatedGaussian" Assumed distribution for compression; "Uniform", "TruncatedGaussian", "Gaussian" or "StudentsT". msout.storagemanager.disttruncation double 2.5 Truncation level for compression with the Truncated Gaussian distribution. msout.storagemanager.normalization string "AF" Compression normalization method: AF, RF or Row.